karayabin/universe-snapshot/universe/Ling/CheapLogger/doc/api/Ling/CheapLogger/CheapLogger/log.md

-CheapLogger::log — Logs the thing to the log file.
+CheapLogger::log — Logs the given argument(s) to the log file.